mu-zhao/Liars_dice/README.md

 # Liars_dice

 This project
-1. creates a platform to play the game liar's dice;
+1. creates an extensible platform to play the game liar's dice;
 2. creates multiple AIs to play liar's dice;
-3. creates AI advisors help player play liar's dice;
+3. creates AI advisors to help player play the game;

 Files:

 1.main_platfrom.py:

- a showcase of the platform
+ the main platform to play the game

 2.common.py:

- supporting files of the platform
+ supporting file of the platform

 3.lairs_dice advisor.ipynb:

- use one(or several) of the AIs to play as advisors to the player.
+ showcase of use one(or several) of the AIs to play as advisor to the player.

+4.liars_dice AIs play.html:

+ showcase of play by various AIs

+5.liars_dice AIs vs human.html:

+showcase of human play with AIs

 4.strategies:

- AIs that play liar's dice.
+various AIs that play liar's dice.

-For more details, please go to https://github.com/mu-zhao/Liars_dice/wiki
+For more details on the AIs, please go to https://github.com/mu-zhao/Liars_dice/wiki